rotem081/Gershoni-lab/WGS analysis/exome database/README.md

 print(f'saved progress in merge {file_counter:03}') # :03 three digits
 ```

-open python script name exome_analysis.py in spyder and run the script.
+in spyder and run the script.
-first we import all requierd functions:
+first we import all required functions:

 ```
 import glob